jc9536/TtestsInR/Assignment_3.md

     ##      46.4

 The t-value is the same as before ($-2.1583$), but the p-value is now
 $0.05923$.
-With a p-value greater than $0.05$, we still fail to reject the null hypothesis that there is a difference in mean between those on vacation and when working.
+With a p-value greater than $0.05$, we fail to reject the null hypothesis that there is a difference in mean between those on vacation and when working.
 This means that we do not have enough evidence to conclude that people on vacation engage in “inner dialogue” differently than when working.